DanielProano/Password-Manager/README.md

 ## Security Model

-Upon registration, with strong password generation enforced, the master password is
+Upon registration, with strong password generation enforced, the master password

+is salted and hashed locally using bcrypt's blowfish hashing algorithm and

+then stored alongside the salt and username.
+Upon login, the salt is retrieved

+from the backend and used to verify the hashes from the input and database

+are the same.
+Then, a JWT token with a unique secret and hour validity

+is generated and used throughout the users session.
+Finally, a strong key

+derived from the PBDKF2 algorithm is used to encrypt the vault information.

+This ensures that even if the database is compromised, it is unreadable without the

+the master password.

+## .Env

+JWT_SECRET=23rkf92ekmf4nf4jkl3j43fk4l3.zkl2*klsnImx2$_@x

+PORT=8080

+IV_LEN=16